 It is when anxiety overflows beyond its function as a motivator and starts flooding the mind with overthinking, that is when the body’s stress hormones begin to create an imbalance of feeling between urgency and anxiety.

 Almost 2,500 years ago, the Buddhists came up with a term to describe that overflowing state of thought.
 They called it the “monkey mind”.

-The Buddha believed that the human mind was filled with drunken monkeys – monkeys that would chatter, screech and clamor for attention endlessly.
+The Buddha believed that the human mind was filled with drunken monkeys – monkeys that would chatter, screech, and clamor for attention endlessly.

 In today’s modern world we are neck-deep in “information overload”.
-With this information overload in additions to having a busy life, is it any wonder why your mind can feel anxious from all these intrusive thoughts?
+With this information overload in addition to having a busy life, is it any wonder why your mind can feel anxious from all these intrusive thoughts?

 What Is It Like Living With Anxiety?

 However, it doesn’t mean that it can’t be controlled or in some cases even fully taken care of if one takes the right measures to learn some of the known coping skills for anxiety.

 That is not to dismiss the seriousness of living anxiety, especially when a person has persistent or chronic anxiety.
 If so, it can cause distress and interfere with their day-to-day life.

 There are also quite a few types of anxiety disorders that range from things like panic and social anxiety disorder to various phobias.